bloxstraplabs/bloxstrap/README.md

 **Q: Why was multi-instance launching removed?**

 **A:** It was removed starting with v2.6.0 for the [reasons stated here](https://github.com/pizzaboxer/bloxstrap/wiki/Plans-to-remove-multi%E2%80%90instance-launching-from-Bloxstrap).
 It may be added back in the future when there are less issues with doing so.

+## Features

+- Hassle-free Discord Rich Presence to let your friends know what you're playing at a glance
+- Simple support for modding of content files for customizability (death sound, mouse cursor, etc)
+- See where your server is geographically located (courtesy of [ipinfo.io](https://ipinfo.io))
+- Ability to configure graphics fidelity and UI experience

  ## Installing
 Download the [latest release of Bloxstrap](https://github.com/pizzaboxer/bloxstrap/releases/latest), and run it.
 Configure your preferences if needed, and install.
 That's about it!